 Required references: Examiner Handbook.
-Award guide(s) for each certification the candidate wishes to examine (e.g., candidates wishing to become a Bronze Examiner must have the Bronze Medal Award Guide, or candidates wishing to become a National Lifeguard Examiner must have the National Lifeguard Award Guide).
+Award guide(s) for each certification the candidate wishes to examine (e.g., candidates wishing to become a Bronze Examiner must have the Bronze Medals Award Guide, or candidates wishing to become a National Lifeguard Examiner must have the National Lifeguard Award Guide).
 Test sheets: Bronze Medallion, Bronze Cross, Distinction, First Aid (all levels).

-Participants in an Examiner course should also have the following for on-course reference: Canadian Lifesaving Manual, Alert: Lifeguarding in Action (optional), Canadian First Aid Manual (optional), Instructor Manual.
+Participants in an Examiner course should also have the following for on-course reference: Instructor Manual, Canadian Lifesaving Manual, Alert: Lifeguarding in Action, Canadian First Aid Manual.